spacetelescope/jdaviz/docs/dev/infrastructure.rst

 Component Widgets
 =================

 The "component widget" layer is the first of the "low-level" layers - i.e., the layers that actual implement specific visualization and analysis functionality.
 These widgets are self-contained and while they are meant to be composed in applications, for the notebook interface component widgets can and should be used directly by users for specialized scientific workflows.
-Component widgets in principle can be developed in any framework that can be exposed as an `ipywidgets` widget, although currently the plan is that most will be glupyter_ viewers combined with ipyvuetify_ layouts.
+Component widgets in principle can be developed in any framework that can be exposed as an `ipywidgets` widget, although currently the plan is that most will be glue-jupyter_ viewers combined with ipyvuetify_ layouts.

 Known component widgets for the target applications include: